 Most of her affiliate income is from three sources: Bluehost sign-ups, survey companies, and affiliate referrals for a number of info products.

-Once you’ve built up a substantial audience for your blog, you’ll probably be surprised at how quickly you’re approached by companies wanting to buy advertising or a sponsored post from you.
+Once you’ve built up a substantial audience for your blog, you’ll be surprised at how quickly you’re approached by ad networks wanting to buy advertising or a sponsored post from you.

 This normally doesn’t happen until you have at least 100,000 unique visitors coming to your blog each month, so don’t start planning your retirement just yet.